 Scrum project management might sound like a strange term, as there is no formal definition of the role of a project manager in Agile approaches.
-However, Scrum is often considered an agile project management framework.
-Being able to effectively manage Scrum projects is a growing skill area for people in a variety of roles.
+However, Scrum is often thought of as a way to deliver projects in an agile environment.
+Being able to effectively manage product development work using Scrum is a growing skill area for people in a variety of roles.

 As organizations grow, they sometimes adopt a ‘Scrum of Scrums’ model which needs some oversight and coordination, however that is achieved in the business.
 There are lots of different ways to succeed in a Scrum environment, whether you have a formal project management role or not.
-For example, lean scrum project management is one of the possible ‘flavors’ of Scrum you may come across in your career.
+For example, lean scrum project management is one of the possible ‘flavors’ of this agile approach that you may come across in your career.

 Listen now to this featured podcast about Scrum project management and other agile methods.

 Scrum is a framework and set of processes used to manage and control projects like product development.
 Scrum provides the tools to address complex problems while delivering incremental business value and a high quality product.

 The Agile Alliance goes on to explain that Scrum is highly empirical.
 In other words, it enables teams to try new things, learn from that experience and adapt what they do to constantly evolve the product for the best result.